thomasWeise/programmingWithPython/README.md

 ## 2. Resources
 The website with up-to-date information about the course is <https://thomasweise.github.io/programmingWithPython>.

 ### 2.1.
 The Book
 The book itself can be downloaded as pdf at <https://thomasweise.github.io/programmingWithPython/programmingWithPython.pdf>.

 ### 2.2.
+Questions and Exercises / Fragen und Übungen
+At <https://thomasweise.github.io/programmingWithPythonQuestions/programmingWithPythonQuestions.pdf>, we provide a list of questions and exercises that you can use to test your knowledge on Python.
+The questions are both in English and German language.

+Bei <https://thomasweise.github.io/programmingWithPythonQuestions/programmingWithPythonQuestions.pdf> stellen wir eine Liste von Fragen und Übungen zur Verfügung, die Sie verwenden können, um Ihre Python-Fähigkeiten zu testen.
+Die Fragen sind sowohl in Englisch als auch in Deutsch geschrieben.

+### 2.3.
 Die Slides in Deutsch &mdash; The Slides in German Language
 Die Slides zum Kurs in deutscher Sprache können unter <https://thomasweise.github.io/programmingWithPythonSlidesDE> gefunden werden und sind hier aufgelistet:

 1. [Organisation](https://thomasweise.github.io/programmingWithPythonSlidesDE/01_organisation.pdf)